acrain0906/AGE-Detection/README.md

 ### Normalizing Images
 For better results from the deep neural network, the most likely image from each picture was reshaped into a 224x224 image, with each pixel ranging from zero to one.

+### Re-Sampling Images
 Also, even out the ratio of the outputs (i.e. men/women) as to prevent the model from prefering to predict any class in particular.
 This rebalancing of inputs was accomplished using under-sampling, since oversampling would increase the memory requirements beyond the current limit.

+The `imblearn` library is used to re-sample the data using various algorithms such as:
+  * SMOTE
+  * ADASYN
+  * BorderlineSMOTE
+  * RandomOverSampler
+  * SMOTETomek
+  * RandomUnderSampler
+  * TomekLinks

 ### Designing Model
 To speed up training time, transfer learning was employed.
 Each of the following models is weighted using 'imagenet' as a baseline.
 Afterwards, several dense layers leading to one of three outputs are appended.
 These outputs determine the Age, Gender, and Ethnicity of the person in the image.
 The models compared were: